pnsn/station_metrics/station_metrics/metrics/prefix_ring_latency_le_3.5.md

 worst case, this metric describes reliability: what fraction of the data actually arrived in time to be used.
-A station can have an acceptable average while failing this metric badly if its latency distribution has a long tail, which is exactly the behaviour a stalling telemetry link produces.
+A station can have an acceptable average while failing this metric badly if its latency distribution has a long tail, which is exactly the behavior a stalling telemetry link produces.

 ## Data Analyzed